-You can find litter deodorizer at your pet store with the cat litter.
+You can find litter deodorizer at your pet store with the cat litter or by searching online.
 If you want to know how to neutralize ammonia odor in cat litter, this is a good place to start.
-Deodorizers are usually full of baking soda, and a light dusting on top of the litter will do a great job of masking smells.
+Deodorizers are usually full of baking soda or enzymes, and a light dusting or spray on top of the litter will do a great job of masking smells.

 5. Mix in Tea Leaves

 This may sound like an odd solution, but green tea leaves have anti-bacterial properties and are excellent at absorbing odors.
 Simply dry out a few leaves, grind them up, and mix them in with the litter.

 If you’re worried about your cat eating the leaves, you can brew them before drying them out and mixing them in.
 Just be sure to brew and drink the tea before you use it in the litter.